goodeggs/platform/README.md

 platform
 ========

-The home of all things related to the Good Eggs [12 Factor App](http://12factor.net/) platform, currently based on [Convox](http://convox.com/).
+The home of all things related to the Good Eggs [12 Factor App](http://12factor.net/) platform.
+We heavily leverage [Convox](http://convox.com/), but also believe in the [Paasta Principles](http://paasta.readthedocs.io/en/latest/about/paasta_principles.html).

 ## Concepts